[Ticker] Biden and Macron to discuss submarine fiasco

 By EUobserver

-US president Joe Biden and French president Emmanuel Macron are to hold special talks after America scuppered a French-Australian defence deal with its own contract.
+US president Joe Biden and French president Emmanuel Macron are to hold special talks after America scuppered a French-Australian nuclear submarine deal with its own contract.
 France recalled ambassadors to the US and Australia in what it called a "grave crisis" of "strategic" proportions.
-EU ambassadors also held talks in Brussels about the affair on Friday, but most EU states thought France's reaction was a bit over-the-top, an EU diplomat said.
+EU ambassadors also held talks in Brussels about the affair Friday, but most EU states thought France's reaction was a bit over-the-top, an EU diplomat said.